johnroutledge/milestone-project-2/README.md

 ## Features

 **Implemented**
+* Highlighted buttons on hover to enhance the UX and intuitiveness of gameplay
+* Random color each time action word changes to emphasise when a new action appears
+* Neon color scheme and fonts to give a retro feel
-* Classic game play sound effects to maintain a retro feel and also give extra user feedback
+* Classic game play sound effects to maintain the retro feel and also give extra user feedback
-* Blah blah blah
+* Instructions that load as a modal when page is loaded and also when 'help' button is pressed
+* High score area to add an element of competitiveness

 **Future Features to Implement**
 * Have extra leaderboards which save scores permanently.
 There could be one for the user's all-time best score, and another for all users globally.
+* Add a demo mode which helps visual learners with the game instructions
+* Give a choice of background images and color schemes to add to the UX

 ***